Table of Contents

 Apply for MOI approval

-Foreigners can apply for the purchase of a property in Saudi Arabia through their Absher account.
-In order to do that;
+Foreigners can apply for purchasing a property in Saudi Arabia through their Absher account.
+To do that;

-A new page will open with all the terms and conditions under which foreigners can buy a property in Saudi Arabia.
+A new page will open with all the terms and conditions for foreigners to buy a property in Saudi Arabia.

 - Click on the “Create Request“.